A resident of Minnesota for 20 days preceding the Election Day

 To register to vote, you must fill out a Voter Registration Application (PDF).
 When filling out the application, you must sign and date the oath printed at the bottom.
 By signing the application, you are swearing that you are eligible to register to vote.
 The application can be submitted anytime except during the 20 days immediately preceding any election.
 It is highly advisable to register a minimum of 30 days before the election.
 A Voter Registration Application may be obtained by:

-- Visiting the City of Excelsior Offices, located at 339 Third Street
+Visiting the City of Excelsior Offices, located at 350 Highway 7.

 Completed Voter Registration Applications should be returned to either Hennepin County or the City of Excelsior.